SPARE OUR EARS

 Many components of firecrackers — aluminium, sulphur dioxide, potassium nitrate and barium, for instance — can cause a string of health hazards ranging from headache and breathing difficulties to serious disorders following years of exposure.
 (See 'Lights, Sound, Chemical Reaction').

 Breathing disorders, too, skyrocket, especially among asthma patients.
 Madhav Sharma, therefore, celebrates Diwali in self-imposed solitude.
 The 81-year-old confines himself to his sixth-floor flat and shuts all doors and windows.
 On the other hand, Nandini Khare, a 79-year-old Mahim resident, will leave for her Panvel flat this weekend.
-Her doctor has asked her to be careful as she has only recently reco
+Her doctor has asked her to be careful as she has only recently recovered from pneumonia.

 Dr Athavale says avoiding exposure might not be possible.
 "We tell patients to increase medication and teach them 'early identification of symptoms'...
 People should understand their short-term celebration affects others in the long run.
 One can come up with innovative ideas such as laser shows or community celebrations with fewer crackers rather than gifting trouble to others with fireworks.''